pixelpassion/drf-saas-starter/docs/index.rst

 django-saas-starter
 ===========================================================

 A boilerplate for production SaaS apps.
-The goal is a boilerplate package with packages and functions, which are needed on most modern web applications.
+The goal is providing a boilerplate package for modern SaaS web applications - including the basic stuff, they often need.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    get_started
+   api
    apps
    users
    email
-   api
    channels
    celery
    settings